Skip to content

 What you will learn: How to deploy, secure, and operate the Scion Hub infrastructure, including setting up persistence, configuring runtime brokers, and managing user access.

-• Central Registry: Maintains a record of all Groves (projects), Runtime Brokers, and Templates.
+• Central Registry: Maintains a record of all Projects (projects), Runtime Brokers, and Templates.

 • Identity Provider: Manages user authentication (OAuth) and issues scoped JWTs for Agents and Brokers.